 How do the Spanish Celebrate All Saints' Day?

-The most obvious sign that it is All Saints' Day is that you'll notice the graveyards to be unusually full of flowers.
+The most obvious sign that it is All Saints' Day is that the graveyards seem to be unusually full of flowers.

 The Spanish remember their dearly departed on All Saints' Day and bring flowers to the graves of their loved ones on this day.